-Just like their ancestors, your pooch will live a healthy, happy life if they are fed a high protein diet.
+Just like their ancestors, your pooch cab live a healthy, happy life if they are fed a high protein diet.
 Read on to find out why...

 Did you know dogs are actually classified as omnivores?